microsoft/ApplicationInsights-Kubernetes/README.md

 [![Nuget](https://img.shields.io/nuget/v/Microsoft.ApplicationInsights.Kubernetes)](https://www.nuget.org/packages/Microsoft.ApplicationInsights.Kubernetes/)

-This repository has code for Application Insights for Kubernetes, which works on .NET Core applications within the containers, managed by Kubernetes, on Azure Container Service.
+This repository has code for Application Insights for Kubernetes, which works on .NET Core/.NET 6 applications within the containers, managed by Kubernetes, on Azure Container Service.

 ![Screenshot for Application Insights for Kubernetes enhanced telemetry](./docs/TelemetryEnhancement.png)